Click below to jump to a particular topic:

 We do not sell or share your information with third parties outside Heartland and our group of companies (which include any parents, subsidiaries and affiliates), without your consent, except as described below and in this Policy:

-3. Children’s PrivacyThe Services are intended for use strictly by adults.
+Heartland’s websites, mobile applications and services are intended for use strictly by adults.
 Heartland does not knowingly solicit or collect personal information from children under the age of 13.
-If Heartland becomes aware that it has collected personal information from a child under 13 in retrievable form in its files, Heartland will delete that information.
+If Heartland obtains knowledge that it has collected personal information from a child under 13 in retrievable form in its files, Heartland will delete that information.

 Email Communications.
-From time to time, we may send you emails regarding updates to our Services, notices about our organization, or information about products/services we offer (or promotional offers from third parties) that we think may be of interest to you.
+From time to time, we may send you emails regarding updates to our websites, mobile applications or products/services, notices about our organization, information about products/services we offer, or promotional offers from third parties that we think may be of interest to you.
 If you wish to unsubscribe from such emails, simply click the “unsubscribe link” provided at the bottom of the email communication.
 Note that you cannot unsubscribe from certain Services-related email communications (e.g., account verification, confirmations of transactions, technical or legal notices).

 Modifying Account Information.
 If you have an online account with us, you may have the ability to modify certain information in your account (e.g., your contact information) through “profile,” “account,” “settings,” or “preferences” options provided on the website or service.
 If you have any questions about modifying or updating any information in your account, please contact us at the email address, postal address, or telephone number provided below.

-Cookie Controls.
+Cookie and Location Controls.
 You may be able to set your Internet browser or mobile device to block cookies or other tracking/recording tools, including cookies associated with our websites or Services, or to indicate when a cookie is being set by us.
-However, it is important to remember that many of our websites or Services may not function properly if your cookies are disabled.
+However, it is important to remember that many of our websites or Services may not function properly if your cookies or location are disabled.
+We support the Do Not Track browser setting.
+Do Not Track (or DNT) is a preference you can set in your browser to let the websites that you visit know that you do not want them collecting certain information about you.
 For information and instructions about how to manage your cookies, refer to your Internet browser’s or mobile device’s technical information.
 Further information on how to adjust your cookie preferences through your browser is available at the external, third-party informational website www.allaboutcookies.org.

 General Counsel Office